visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 * **[Output ](/output2021)** of the final p5.js assignment.

-Every year we study existing visual works from three perspectives: theoretical analysis, empirical psychological experiments and visual design in p5.js.
+Every year we study existing visual artworks from three perspectives: theoretical analysis, empirical psychological experiments and visual design in p5.js.
 Below you will see a very small selection of that last part, the p5.js creations.
 This is not necessarily the top 8 but they are all very good and give a nice first impression.

+P.S.
+If the p5.js links don't work, try another browser (e.g. Chrome).
+Oh yes, and be prepared to activate you webcam as many students enthusiastically used face or body tracking.

 :-------------------------|:-------------------------
 :-------------------------|:-------------------------